|

 Having said that

-too many old folks littering the superannuation ranks,
+old folks littering the superannuation ranks,

 money best left for the living.